smitesh07/ECEN5813-Smitesh_Modak/README.md

 # ECEN5813---Smitesh-Modak

-A repo for Homework and Projects done throughout the coursework.
+A Repo for Homework and Projects done throughout the coursework.